- This event has passed.

 The application of restraints, for ANY reason, is an imposition on an individual’s rights and dignity and, in some cases, may subject the person to an increased risk of physical and/or psychological harm.
 The inappropriate use of restraint may constitute assault, battery, false imprisonment or negligence.
 Staff need to identify, in a proactive approach with management, how to prevent situations that may lead to a perceived need for restraint.

-- Staff would have an understanding of a restraint-free environment and why restraint is not appropriate (linked to the Department of Health and Aging decision-making framework)
+- Staff would understand a restraint-free environment and why restraint is not appropriate (linked to the Department of Health and Aging decision-making framework)

 - The impact of restraints on human behaviour

-- Know where to seek assistance if staff are concerned or have any questions
+- All staff know where to seek assistance if they are concerned or have any questions.